GaziYucel/pidManager/README.md

 ## IGSN

-De IGSNs are saved in the publication_settings as an array of IGSN data models.
+De IGSN's are saved in the publication_settings as an array of IGSN data models in the form of an JSON blob.

 | name  | description                         |
 |-------|-------------------------------------|